OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/linearsystem_comp.rst

     openmdao.components.tests.test_linear_system_comp.TestLinearSystemComp.test_feature_vectorized
     :layout: interleave

-To solver multiple linear systems, you just need to set the "vectorize_A" option or argument to True.
+To solve multiple linear systems, you just need to set the "vectorize_A" option or argument to True.
 The A matrix is now a 3-dimensional matrix where the first dimension is the number of linear systems to solve.

 .. embed-code::